-What Are the Symptoms of Carcinoma of Unknown Primary Origin?
+What Are the Symptoms of Cancer of Unknown Primary Origin?

 Swollen lymph nodes.�Lymph nodes are tiny, bean-sized organs of the immune system that help to fight infection.
 CUP commonly spreads to lymph nodes.
 You may notice swollen or firm lymph nodes.
 Sometimes, a doctor may notice them during a routine exam.
 The most typical sites of CUP lymph nodes are on the neck, under the arms, or in the groin.